jaycrell/portfolio/PC_3.md

 <h3> Final Project: <a href="https://carnegiemellon.shorthandstories.com/Peace-Corps-Mental-Health/index.html"> Mental Health Among Peace Corps Volunteers </a></h3>

 <h2> Updates from Part II </h2>
-<p> Reflection / What’s happened since Part II
-I have changed many aspects of my project since Part II.
+<p> I have changed many aspects of my project since Part II.
 During Part II, I was really struggling to figure out how to structure my story.
 I wanted to discuss my experience in Moldova, early termination rates globally, and what may be causing those rates.
 Although I still think this story would have been interesting, I had hit a bit of a wall when unemployment was the only potential correlation I found with early termination rates.
 I could have made this into a story about how the Peace Corps needs to ensure that volunteers have meaningful work, but I didn’t have a swath of available data about volunteer projects.
 <br><br>
 My project shifted when I was making a chart about volunteers’ behavioral health conditions that one of my interviewees had requested.
 <br><br>